romanz/amodem/README-SSH.md

 Make sure to confirm SSH signature on the Trezor device when requested.

-## Accessing remote Git repositories
+## Accessing remote Git/Mercurial repositories

 Use your SSH public key to access your remote repository (e.g. [GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)):